top of page

 14. What happens if I lose my marriage certificate?

-If you misplace your marriage certificate, you can request a certified copy from the City Clerk’s Office.
-This costs $15 per copy and can be ordered in person or by mail.
+If you misplace your marriage certificate, you can request a certified copyĀ from the City Clerk’s Office.
+This costs $15 per copyĀ and can be ordered in person or by mail.

 15. Can I get a marriage license if I’m not a U.S. citizen?

 Yes!
-You don’t need to be a U.S. citizen to get married in NYC.
-If your home country requires an international marriage certificate, ask for one at City Hall after your ceremony and follow the authentication process at the Supreme Court.
+You don’t need to be a U.S. citizenĀ to get married in NYC.
+If your home country requires an international marriage certificate, ask for one at City Hall after your ceremony and follow the two-step authentication process: first at your nearest County Clerk's Office ($3), then at the NY Department of State for an Apostille ($10).
+Full details are in the section above.

 Step by Step Guide to NYC City Hall Wedding - provided by All the Feels by Mucci